MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-sdk/set-up-development-environment.md

 ## Azure authentication for quickstarts and tutorials

 To use a quickstart or tutorial for the Azure services, the quickest credential method is [interactive login]().
-With this method you complete a few quick steps:
+With this method, you complete a few quick steps:
 1. You run the code.
 1. A message displays with an authentication URL and a token.
 1. Open a browser to that URL and enter the token.
 Depending on your Azure authentication requirements, a second authentication step may be required.